EclipseUtilities/Eclipse/uilibDocumentation.md

 --[[
-text : <string> : Text that is displayed on the button. function : <function> : The script that is ran upon the user clicking the button ]]
+text : <string> : Text that is displayed on the button. function : <function> : The script that is ran upon the user clicking the button.
+]]
 ```